R4Rain/Word_Racer/README.md

 - Set up environment variables (check at the `.env.example`)

+- Set up MongoDB as database and UploadThing as image server

-- Run the development server:
+- Run the development server
 ```bash
 npm run dev
 ```